-With the X-ray beam focused by the crystals in a WDS, proportional counter detectors offer sufficient resolution to Collimator (slit) be used as the X-ray detectors.
-When the X-ray enters the detector through photon Detector High a thin window, it is absorbed by atoms Voltage of the counter gas.
+With the X-ray beam focused by the crystals in a WDS, proportional counter detectors offer sufficient resolution to be used as the X-ray detectors.
+When the X-ray enters the detector through a thin window, it is absorbed by atoms of the counter gas.
 Photo-electrons are ejected, and these produce an electrical pulse which is proportional to the energy of the X-ray causing the event in the first place.
 Wave spectrometer has two proportional counters working together to optimise count rates for all elements from Be - Pu.
 A flow proportional counter optimises low energy count rates while a sealed proportional counter optimises the high energy count rates.